Endometriosis at a glance

-> The cause of endometriosis is widely debated but currently unknown.
+The cause of endo is widely debated but currently unknown.

-> The two most common symptoms of endometriosis are pain and/or infertility.
+The two most common symptoms of the condition are pain and/or infertility.
 However, many women have no symptoms at all.

-> The chance a woman has endometriosis depends on her family and medical history, as shown below:
+The chance a woman has endometriosis depends on her family and medical history, as shown in this table:

-> |Sister or mom has endometriosis||
+|Sister or mom has endometriosis||

 |Chronic pelvic pain||